dannlbol/mcibersort_scripts/README.md

 * .txt file of the Illumina/`minfi` CpG annotations for the relevant CpGs

 ### Note on functionality
-The typical funcrion workflow is shown below, various set and optional arguments are shown in **bold**:
+The typical function workflow is shown below, various set and optional arguments are shown in **bold**:

 <img src="/feature_select_process.png" width="840">